What is Naloxone Nasal Spray?

 The current cash price for uninsured individuals is around $99 per two-pack but the price is subject to change based on market conditions and product availability.

-Law enforcement, EMS, other First Responders, and businesses will receive bulk discounts.
+Law enforcement, EMS, other First Responders, school systems and businesses will receive bulk discounts.